JazBass/JavierBassanelli/README.md

-# Javier Bassanelli
+# Portfolio

-Portafolio web con mis proyectos realizados hasta el momento.
+My web-site

-Utiliza HTML, CSS, Bootstrap y JavaScript.
+Using HTML, CSS, Bootstrap and JavaScript.